 Follow one of the given methods to distribute enterprise apps using Mobile Device Manager Plus:

-When a VPP token is removed from a server, the licenses used to distribute the apps will be reverted to your account.
+When an ABM token is removed from a server, the licenses used to distribute the apps will be reverted to your account.
 When you use this token on another server, the licenses can be used to distribute the apps to the devices.

 We can prevent the installation and uninstallation of apps from devices by applying a few restrictions to devices.